Uninett/nav/NOTES.rst

 Users can now have multiple named dashboards.
 A default dashboard can be selected, which will be the first dashboard loaded when browsing the NAV front page.
-Any "add graph to dashboard"-type button in NAV will add widgets your default dashboard, but widgets can easily be moved between dashboards.
+Any "add graph to dashboard"-type button in NAV will add widgets to your default dashboard, and widgets can easily be moved between dashboards.

-A new "Compact dashboard" mode removes the unnecessary spacing between widgets when selected, while a new fullscreen mode takes your dashboard and browser into full screen mode, removing the header and footer elements of the web page.
+A new "Compact dashboard" mode maximizes space by scaling down the content and removing the spacing between widgets, while a new fullscreen mode takes your dashboard and browser into full screen mode using the browser fullscreen API.

-The number of columns on each dashboard can now be set individually using the dashboard menu to the right.
+Each dashboard is individually configured using the dashboard menu to the right.
+This enables you for instance to have different number of columns for each dashboard.

 New dashboard widgets